starmoon8/starmoon8/README.md

 # I was gonna learn to code, then i realized i can play chess while ai does the coding for me
+I am so thankful for ai.
+The tech content makers who make ppl stupider with every video or post are now irrelevant.
+They always were, but now they know i :)